amrabdelmoghny/WFI32-IoT/README.md

 **Note**: For iPhone/iPad, you have to provide your own AP crednetials as **SCAN** function is not supported due to iOS limitation.

 **Note**: Make sure you have location service in your phone enabled.
+Location service is needed by the application to be able to fetch Wi-Fi scan results (Android only), AP name and default Gateway.

 <img src="resources/media/mobileApp2.png" width="240"/>